 Before I even start today’s post, I want to invite you to join our Clean Food Dirty Girl private Facebook group.

-If you haven’t joined the fun yet, there’s over 1,000 of us who will give you constant entertainment, inspiration, support, healthy food ideas, and so much more.
+If you haven’t joined the fun yet, there’s 1,000’s of us who will give you constant entertainment, inspiration, support, healthy food ideas, and so much more.
 Our only rule is that assholes will be promptly removed.
 Join us here and then come back for today’s fuck-rama.

 Okay – let’s start this bad girl up and watch her purrrrrr like a kitten in a cozy winter sweater.

-If they were, everyone would eat like Gwyneth Paltrow; Kellogg, Kraft, and Tyson would be out of business, and prescription drug companies would be scrambling to figure out how to get people to eat like shit again.
+If they were, everyone would eat like Gwyneth Paltrow, and Kellogg, Kraft, and Tyson would be out of business, and prescription drug companies would be scrambling to figure out how to get people to eat like shit again.